anshuld27/AppointmentBooking/Readme.md

 dotnet run --project AppointmentBooking/AppointmentBooking.csproj

-The application will start and be accessible at `http://localhost:3000` and `https://localhost:3001`.
+The application will start and be accessible at `http://localhost:3000`.

 ### 2. Running the Unit Tests
 To run the tests, use the following command: